Adding Subclient Content

 - To define multiple rules in a rule group, click + and define another rule.
 The following options are available for a rule group with multiple rules:

 - If you define multiple rules, you can indicate whether virtual machines are selected when they match all of the rules, or when they match any of the rules.
-For rule groups that include Power State rules, you can only select virtual machines that match all of the rules.
+For rule groups that include Power State, Notes, or Custom Attribute rules, you can only select virtual machines that match all of the rules.

 - To exclude virtual machines based on any of the criteria, you can use the Does Not Equal operator for one or more of the rules in a rule group.
 (For rule groups with a single rule, the only operator you can use is Equals.)